marzekan/MASAPT/README.md

-> This tool is developed for academic and research purposes as a part of the _Multiagent systems_ course at _Faculty of organization and informatics_.
+> This tool is developed for academic and research purposes as a part of the _Multiagent systems_ course at _Faculty of Organization and Informatics, University of Zagreb_.
-  This tool is not to be used without consent of a second party whose security is being tested.
+  This tool is not to be used without consent of a party whose security is being tested.
 >
 > Author holds no responsibility for any damage made with this tool and condemns any nefarious usage of the same.
+This tool is not ment to be used in any professional environment at this point, it is still just a _proof-of-concept_ for the underlying theoretical model.

 ___

-## Welcome to...
+## **Welcome to...**

 _Multi-Agent System for Automated Penetration Testing_ 🐱‍💻